 With the rapid development of artificial intelligence, governments of different countries have been focusing on building smart cities.
 To build a smart city is a system construction process which not only requires a lot of human and material resources, but also takes a long period of time.
 Due to the lack of enough human and material resources, it is a key challenge for lots of small and medium-sized cities to develop the intelligent construction, compared with the large cities with abundant resources.
 Reusing the existing smart city system to assist the intelligent construction of the small and medium-sizes cities is a reasonable way to solve this challenge.
 Following this idea, we propose a model of Ant Colony Optimization Ridge Regression (ACO-RR), which is a smart city evaluation method based on the ridge regression.
 The model helps small and medium-sized cities to select and reuse the existing smart city systems according to their personalized characteristics from different successful stories.
 Furthermore, the proposed model tackles the limitation of ridge parameters’ selection affecting the stability and generalization ability, because the parameters of the traditional ridge regression is manually random selected.
 To evaluate our model performance, we conduct experiments on real-world smart city data set.
 The experimental results demonstrate that our model outperforms the baseline methods, such as support vector machine and neural network.

-Jiang, X, Peng, X & Long, G 2015, 'Discovering sequential rental patterns by fleet tracking', Data Science (LNCS), International Conference on Data Science, Springer, Sydney, Australia, pp. 42-49.View/Download from: Publisher's site
+Jiang, X, Peng, X & Long, G 2015, 'Discovering sequential rental patterns by fleet tracking', Data Science (LNCS), International Conference on Data Science, Springer, Sydney, Australia, pp. 42-49.View/Download from: UTS OPUS or Publisher's site

 © Springer International Publishing Switzerland 2015.
 As one of the most well-known methods on customer analysis, sequential pattern mining generally focuses on customer business transactions to discover their behaviors.
 However in the real-world rental industry, behaviors are usually linked to other factors in terms of actual equipment circumstance.
 Fleet tracking factors, such as location and usage, have been widely considered as important features to improve work performance and predict customer preferences.
 In this paper, we propose an innovative sequential pattern mining method to discover rental patterns by combining business transactions with the fleet tracking factors.
 A novel sequential pattern mining framework is designed to detect the effective items by utilizing both business transactions and fleet tracking information.
 Experimental results on real datasets testify the effectiveness of our approach.